-I'm in charge of the Super Saturday at our church this year, which is a big group of ladies getting together to make really fun crafts and projects.
+I'm in charge of the Super Saturday Craft Day at our church this year, which is a big group of ladies getting together to make really fun crafts and projects.
 It's so fun for me, because it's two of my passions together---creating and talking. ☺ One of the things I wanted to do this year was make a Ruler Growth Chart.
 LOVE them!!
 I've planned many of these, and when it comes to choosing projects for Super Saturday or any craft group, there are several things that I always consider:

 1. It can be totally completed in the time frame we have (what's worse than going home with unfinished projects that are just going to sit in your closet???)

 2. It's appropriate for all skill levels.
 Not that everyone doesn't have the ability, just may not have the experience.

 This ruler growth chart met all of those requirements, and best of all, it is SO SO easy, Seriously.
 It's also really budget-friendly--it cost less than $20 to make!!

 Isn't it ADORABLE????
 I would probably made this a little differently had I been doing it on my own, and if you are, there are certainly other options available to you than the one I'm going to explain.
 Instead of vinyl, you could use the negative space and stencil it on.
 I've seen people use a Sharpie and paint to make the ruler lines.
 I've also made them with stripes--painted and stained--and the numbers in the striped section.
 There are a lot of options, but again, when planning for a large group, it's a little different.